denolib/awesome-deno/README.md

 - [watch](https://github.com/jinjor/deno-watch) - A file watcher.
 - [webview](https://github.com/eliassjogreen/deno_webview) - Deno bindings for webview, a tiny library for creating web-based desktop GUIs.
 - [wu-diff-js](https://github.com/bokuweb/wu-diff-js) - A diff library to compute differences between two slices using wu(the O(NP)) algorithm.
+- [youtube-deno](https://github.com/akshgpt7/youtube-deno) - A Deno client library for the YouTube Data API for any interaction with YouTube.

 ## Tools